daxio/k8s-lemp/README.md

   * Each Wordpress/NGINX `Deployment` gets it's own `PersistentVolume` as well as `Secret` objects for storing sensitive information such as passwords for their DBs.

 * **MariaDB**
   * Initially, the Wordpress/NGINX pods all interface with one `mariadb` `StatefulSet`.
 This is so anyone can start off with a full-fledged web farm and bring up any number of websites using one `mariadb` instance with a databse for each site.
-Future improvements will allow for HA and scalable clustered DBs.
+Future improvements will allow for HA and scalable clustered RDBMSs.
   * `mariadb` also gets a `PersistentVolume` and `Secret` objects.
   * Updating `StatefulSet` objects in Kubernetes is [currently a manual process](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations), meaning we have to execute MySQL commands in the `mariadb` pod to add new databases and users.